Cincinnati Public Schools

 How many schools are in Cincinnati Public Schools?

-Cincinnati Public Schools has 65 schools, including 60 other, 4 elementary, 1 high.
+Cincinnati Public Schools has 65 schools, including 60 combined, 4 elementary, 1 high.
 Total enrollment is 35,585 students.

 How much does Cincinnati Public Schools spend per student?